mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

   **Behavior:** The picker never close when selecting a value.

   :::warning
-  If you want to set `closeOnSelect` to `false` on a desktop picker, you should probably also enable the action bar to allow user to validate the value:
+  If you want to set `closeOnSelect` to `false` on a desktop picker, you should probably also enable the action bar to allow the user to validate the value:

   ```tsx
   <DesktopDatePicker